tlayne/retroroller/README.md

 - Download additional cores in RetroArch online updater
 - Edit `~/.emulationstation/es_systems.cfg` to configure more ES systems
 - Rolling distribution (hopefully will never have to re-image)
-- 64-bit OS but RetroArch32 was ported to work solely to have fast PSX and Dreamcast.
+- 64-bit OS but RetroArch32 was ported to work solely to have fast PSX
 - Check retroarch config settings if you want to know where everything goes
 - Default user/pass: odroid/odroid; root/odroid
 - Includes SDL2 w/ rotation rebased to recent SDL2 version